 Celebrated: from October or November for a month

 Deepavali, also called "the Festival of Lights", is a national cultural festival in Singapore.
 On this day, thousands of Hindu families in Singapore will light up their warm yellow oil lamps (deepas) at home to pray to Lakshmi, god of fertility and prosperity.
 Little India is the best place to enjoy Deepavali, which is decorated gorgeously at that time.
-There will be various exquisite elephant and peacock statues on the street, and the ground is covered with traditional Indian Rangoli paintings.
+There will be various exquisite elephant and peacock statues on the street, and the ground is covered with traditional Indian Rangul class="infolist"i paintings.

 The day of Deepavali is different each year.
-It will be on November 12th in 2023, but the celebration can last more than a month, from the week before the festival to a month after the festival.
+It will be on October 31st in 2024, but the celebration can last more than a month, from the week before the festival to a month after the festival.
 The highlights are always in the week before Deepavali Day.

 Unmissable Celebrations: